 It doesn't sound too promising...

 The trouble is that legal issues such as jurisdiction are extremely difficult to fudge, and there does appear to be a substantial gap in perception between the two sides.

-David Davis is reportedly going to make the sporting argument to Michel Barnier that if you're Manchester United and you go to play Real Madrid, you don't let Madrid nominate the referee.
+David Davis has made the sporting argument that if you're Manchester United and you go to play Real Madrid, you don't let Madrid nominate the referee.

 But the EU sees the footballing metaphor rather differently: the UK is choosing to leave a league of 28 teams.
 If it wants to come back to play the odd friendly, the EU would argue, it has to accept that the panel of referees will remain the same.